 - Fold in the graham crackers and chocolate.

-- Take a tablespoon of the cookie and create a small indentation.
+- Take a tablespoon and a half of the cookie and create a small indentation.

 - Stuff 4 - 5- mini marshmallows into the indentation.
 Top with another ⅔ tablespoon of cookie dough and press together until the dough completely covers the marshmallows.
 Repeat with the remaining dough and marshmallows.